Swindon: Governance

 The local council was created in 1974 as the Borough of Thamesdown, out of the areas of Swindon Borough and Highworth Rural District.
 It was not initially called Swindon, because the borough covers a larger area than the town; it was renamed as the Borough of Swindon in 1997.
 The borough became a unitary authority on 1 April 1997, following a review by the Local Government Commission for England.
 The town is therefore no longer under the auspices of Wiltshire Council.

-The executive comprises a leader and a cabinet, currently made up from the Conservative Group.
-The council as of the 2016 election has a majority of Conservative councillors.
+Council elections are held in three out of every four years, with one-third of the seats up for election in each of those years; beginning in 2026, the whole council will be elected every four years.
+Labour gained control of the council from the Conservatives at the 2023 election, and increased their majority in 2024.

 Swindon is represented in the national parliament by two MPs.
-Robert Buckland (Conservative) was elected for the South Swindon seat in May 2010 with a 5.5% swing from Labour and Justin Tomlinson, also Conservative, represents North Swindon after a 10.1% swing at the same election.
-Both retained their seats at the 2015 and 2017 elections.
+Heidi Alexander (Labour) was elected for the Swindon South seat in July 2024 with a 16% swing from the Conservatives.
+Will Stone, also Labour, represents Swindon North – which covers the whole of the north of the borough, including Blunsdon and Highworth – after a 19% swing at the same election.
 Prior to 1997 there was a single seat for Swindon, although much of what is now in Swindon was then part of the Devizes seat.